Donald Trump Will ‘Go Down In Flames’ Like Richard Nixon If He Ignores Impeachment Inquiry, Neal Katyal Says

 Per The Inquisitr, the president and House Republicans have argued that the minority party has been shut out of the House’s impeachment proceedings, and a formal vote would give them a greater role in the process.
 As a result, several individuals have refused to comply with House Democrat subpoenas – at the direction of the White House – following the administration’s announcement that it would not cooperate with the House’s effort.

-The impeachment inquiry stemmed from a whistleblower who filed an official complaint in August after he received information regarding the president’s now-infamous call with Ukrainian President Volodymyr Zelensky in which he, according to the whistleblower and according to a summarized transcript of the conversation released by the White House, asked for a “favor” relating to an investigation to a conspiracy relating to former Vice President Joe Biden and his son, Hunter Biden.
+The impeachment inquiry stemmed from a whistleblower who filed an official complaint in August after he received information regarding the president’s now-infamous call with Ukrainian President Volodymyr Zelensky.
+According to the whistleblower and according to a summarized transcript of the conversation released by the White House, Trump asked for a “favor” relating to an investigation to a conspiracy relating to former Vice President Joe Biden and his son, Hunter Biden.

 At the Tuesday night debate, hosted by CNN and The New York Times in Westerville, Ohio, Biden reiterated that his son did nothing wrong or illegal in his dealings in foreign nations.
 Since the phone call, which the president has insisted was “perfect” and that he did not do anything wrong, Trump has publicly called on both Ukraine and China to investigate the Bidens.